SerheyDolgushev/UK-COVID-19-Test-Providers/README.md

 5. If the requested page has special "price" HTML elements the script will try to extract the price from them.

 6. All the prices are extracted from the requested page.
-Depending on the test type, some extracted prices are ignored: less than £151 for Day 2 & 8, and less than £50 for other test types.
+Too low and too high prices are ignored (limits depend on the test type).
 The minimal price is used from the non ignored (valid) ones.

 ## Installation